guillaume-be/guillaume-be.github.io/_posts/2021-08-26-byte_pair_encoding.md

 \end{algorithm}
 " %}

 `merges` is a learned mapping of symbol pairs to score that is learned during a training phase (see next section).
+A `Symbol` is a sub-token of a given input, which may be a character, multiple consecutive characters that have been merged or the entire word.
 The following example illustrates how a merges vocabulary (mapping of symbols that may be aggregated with their frequency) is used to tokenize 2 words.
-Note that in practice, a `</w>` symbol is appended at the end of the initial word character decomposition and included in the merges vocabulary to differentiate end of words symbols.
+The symbol pairs with higher frequencies are merged first:

 ```json
 {
   "e r": 25,